 Before you finish drawing up your proposal, inform local officials of your plans and check to see if there are any legal requirements for starting a shooting range that you might have overlooked.
 This way, you’ll be armed with the knowledge necessary to draft a shooting range proposal that’s most likely to get the approval of your local government.
 Furthermore, the sooner you get your foot in the door with county officials, the higher up you’ll be on their list of priorities when the time to break ground arrives.

-With an early line of communication, you'll have the chance to resolve any confusion that might arise regarding zoning issues.
-In many areas throughout the U.S., only land marked as industrial or commercial can be zoned for a shooting range.
-By contrast, some areas don't even have any legal requirements for starting a shooting range.
+With an early line of communication, you’ll have the chance to resolve any confusion that might arise regarding zoning issues.
+In many areas throughout the U.S., the only land, marked as industrial or commercial, can be zoned for a shooting range.
+By contrast, some areas don’t even have any legal requirements for starting a shooting range.
 In any case, your local officials will have the most accurate and up-to-date information on the legal requirements and regulations for shooting ranges.